Automation: Sponsor Application Email Notifications

 To automatically notify sponsors about non-compliance issues, copying the event organizing team.

-• Status is exactly “Needs Compliance”
+• Status is set to “Needs Compliance”

 Purpose: